Let Nothing Deter You in Life!

 “Encyclopedia of World Biography”

-Brave Irene is a great read with an illuminating lesson of courage and determination for young readers that need to hear and see that “giving up” is never an option when there’s a job that needs doing and people that are relying on you to do it!
+Brave Irene is a great read with an illuminating lesson of courage, determination and tenacity for young readers that need to hear and see that “giving up” is never an option when there’s a job that needs doing and people that are relying on you to do it!

 As a fellow New Yorker illustrator said of William Steig: